Uday Mallappa

 AI for Chip Design, Machine Learning, Electronic Design Automation

-"Integrated Circuit Design and Artificial Intelligence: A Paradigm Shift in Electronic Design Automation": The modern integrated chip (IC) design process—spanning logic synthesis, placement, routing, and optimization— requires managing billions of interconnected variables while optimizing for multifaceted objectives such as wirelength, power, performance, and area.
+Fusing Integrated Circuit Design and Artificial Intelligence offers a paradigm shift in how we think about Electronic Design Automation in the next decade.
+The modern integrated chip (IC) design process--spanning logic synthesis, placement, routing, and optimization, requires managing billions of interconnected variables while optimizing for multiple objectives such as power, performance, yield and area.
 Despite decades of development, state-of-the-art Electronic Design Automation (EDA) tools still lack the ability to learn from past iterations.

 Biographical Sketch